Quansight-Labs/ndindex/docs/indexing-guide/other-topics.md

 shape, despite having no elements.

 For example, the above array has shape `(0, 2, 4)`.
 The extra `(2, 4)` in the
-array shape does nothing.
+array shape would appear to do nothing.
 The number of elements in the array is the product of the shape, so it is 0 regardless of what the other dimensions are.
-It would seem, from the outset, that the following arrays are all equivalent, since they all have no elements:
+It would seem, then, that the following arrays are all equivalent, since they all have no elements:

 ```py